Dental Implants – Palm Bay, FL

 Missing Multiple Teeth

 For those missing multiple teeth consecutively, Dr. Nowacki can use an implant bridge to replace them all at once.
 This custom-made prosthetic is supported by dental implants on either side, and it literally bridges the gap in your smile by filling the space.
-Unlike a traditional bridge, Dr. Nowacki won’t have to alter your natural teeth to secure this solution.
+Through implant bridges, we can effectively replace two to four consecutive teeth at a time, despite using only two dental implants.

 Missing All Teeth